 Youth media empowers students to use their voice, engage with people outside your school walls, discover new ideas and tell important stories.
 StoryMaker gives you the tools: lesson plans, projects, explainers and other resources proven to increase critical thinking, curiosity and civic engagement.
-Begin your storytelling journey with the starter goals listed below, including: Teach Media Literacy Skills, Increase Civic Engagement, Build STEM and Science Journalism Skills, Experiment with Storytelling Formats, Activate and Amplify Student Voice, Motivate with Culturally Responsive Projects, and Start a Broadcast Program.
+Begin your storytelling journey with the starter goals listed below, including: Teach Media Literacy Skills, Increase Civic Engagement, Explore Science Journalism and STEM , Experiment with Storytelling Formats, Activate and Amplify Student Voice, Motivate with Culturally Responsive Projects, and Start a Broadcast Program.

 Teach Media Literacy Skills

 Help students learn how to access, analyze, evaluate, create and act using all forms of communication.
 From fact-checking to journalism standards to combating misinformation, empower your students to become savvy media experts.

 Create paths for students to interact within their community, learn how important decisions are made and understand the role of journalism in a democracy.